-Host sites are instrumental partners in the New Americans Fellowship (NAF).
-Participating County Departments guide fellows as they navigate immigrant integration at the intersection of local government.
+Mentors are instrumental partners in the New Americans Fellowship (NAF).
+Participating County Departments and individuals guide fellows as they navigate immigrant integration at the intersection of local government.

-Host sites provide mentorship and subject matter knowledge to fellows as they conduct research and analyze policies that impact immigrant communities.
-By hosting a fellow, participating departments gain unique, innovative perspectives specific to the DACA
+They provide mentorship and subject matter knowledge to fellows as they conduct research and analyze policies that impact immigrant communities.
+By mentoring a fellow, participating departments gain unique, innovative perspectives specific to the DACA

 and the undocumented community.

-Through the Office of Immigrant Relations and their host sites, fellows may focus on any of the following elements:
+Through the Office of Immigrant Relations, fellows may focus on any of the following elements:

 - LGBTQ and women's rights and resources